800 Character Traits: The Ultimate List (+ How to Develop a Good Character Step-by-Step)

 - List all the character traits from F2M’s list of good traits that you’d be excited to work on;

-- List the people that inspire you and their best traits to your list;
+- List the people that inspire you and add their best traits to your list;

-- Pick ONE character trait from your list that would most transform your life;
+- Pick ONE character trait that would most transform your life;

-N.B., If you’ve completed a Wheel of Life on page 6 of the TRACKTION Planner your ONE trait should relate to your lowest scoring area of life.
+(If you’ve completed a Wheel of Life on page 6 of the TRACKTION Planner, your ONE trait should relate to your lowest scoring area of life.)

-- Make a list of people you know who will sabotage or support your progress;
+- Make a list of people you know who may sabotage or support your progress;

-- Set next actions to spend more time with and around supportive kinds of people;
+- Set actions to spend more time with the supportive people;

 - Open your TRACKTION Planner to page 8;